Serg-Mir/content-assistant/README.md

 ```text
 app_1  | [2024-11-03 18:36:22,232] INFO [content_assistant_app]: Generated text saved to database: A woman is preparing a salad for dinner.
 ```
-### Base64 Encoding of the Response

-> ⚠️ **Note**: The generated text is returned in Base64-encoded UTF-16 format.
-This encoding ensures that the data can be safely transmitted over the JSON format, which is inherently UTF-8 based.
-Base64 encoding helps to maintain data compatibility and prevents any potential corruption when handling non-UTF-8 characters.
+> ⚠️ **Note**: The generated text is returned in UTF-16 format.
+This ensures that the data can be properly transmitted, particularly for cases where special characters or non-ASCII data may be involved.
+UTF-16 encoding is used to preserve all character data accurately, avoiding issues with character representation and potential data corruption.

 # Further App Improvements Notes and Comments: